 - Access to our board-certified emergency medicine specialists

 - 27 patient beds at our main emergency room

 - Referral capabilities to on-call physicians from all medical specialties

 Advanced Primary Stroke Center

-Our main campus is an Advanced Primary Stroke Center, as designated by The Joint Commission — a leader in healthcare accreditation.
+Our main campus is an Primary Plus Stroke Center, as designated by The Joint Commission — a leader in healthcare accreditation.

 This certification means our program meets the exacting national standards for safety and quality while providing rapid stroke treatment.

 Freestanding emergency rooms

 For your convenience, we have a freestanding emergency room in Clearwater, HCA Florida Clearwater Emergency.
 We also have an emergency room at our facility on Indian Rocks Road in Largo, HCA Florida Largo West Hospital.

 Our emergency room in Clearwater has 12 patient beds and our Largo emergency room has 18 patient beds, including a four-bed behavioral health ER for patients experiencing mental health crises.